syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/Bookmark-navigation.md

 Tap the context menu button on the custom bookmark to be removed and tap “Delete”.

 ### Remove custom bookmarks programmatically
-Custom bookmarks can be removed from the CustomBookmarks collection.
+Custom bookmarks can be removed from the `CustomBookmarks` collection.
 Refer to the below code snippet.

 {% tabs %}
 {% highlight c# %}

 //Removes the custom bookmark at the ith index. pdfViewerControl.CustomBookmarks.RemoveAt(i);

-{% endhighlight %}
-{% endtabs %}

-### Navigating to custom bookmarks

-You can navigate to the desired custom bookmark destination using the GoToBookmark method.

-{% tabs %}
-{% highlight c# %}

-//Get the ith bookmark from the collection.
-CustomBookmark customBookmark = pdfViewerControl.CustomBookmarks[i];

-//Navigate to the bookmark
-pdfViewerControl.GoToBookmark(customBookmark);

 {% endhighlight %}
 {% endtabs %}